 Confession: I’ve had a hard time writing lately.
 It’s challenging to know what’s helpful, tone-deaf, encouraging, Pollyanna-ish…you get my drift.

-Another confession: Over the past several weeks I've bounced between being incredibly productive and completely lethargic.
+Another confession: Over the past several weeks I’ve bounced from being incredibly productive, to completely lethargic, to kind of confused.
 Over and over.
-I'm like a Roomba - either motoring around doing my job or stuck spinning in circles.
+I’m like a Roomba – either motoring around doing my job or stuck spinning in circles.
+I think some of it has to do with things returning to a sort-of, kind-of “normal,” but not being sure we can trust it.

-I'm reasonably sure we're all aware that a well-ordered space makes life easier, that we love looking at those attractive, organized closets and shelves online…and dreaming.
-But what needs to be taken into consideration in a space to help you express yourself, to support your unique brand of success?
-My office setup is usually ideal for me - it's been helping me to get through the pandemic challenges in lots of little, but effective ways.
-Small desk (yet another confession: I actually hate sitting at a desk), couch (with lots of pillows), my bookshelves (full), my plant (Edmund), my favorite prints and photos on the walls.
-It makes sense for both who I am and how I need to work right now.
+The room makes sense for both who I am and how I need to work right now.
 When I let the irrelevant paperwork pile up, or the books get out of whack, I notice more than ever how unsettled and unproductive it makes me feel*.
-If I can't settle in quickly for a Zoom meeting or to write, I know it's at least partially due to how the room is working, or not working.
+If I can’t settle in quickly for a Zoom meeting, or to write or meditate, I know it’s at least partially due to how the room is working, or not working.
 Would my office be a perfect setup for you?
 I doubt it.
+That’s cool.

-One of the questions I ask clients when they are wrestling with what to do with an object is: "Does this ______(bowl, receipt, extension cord, whatever) help you to be successful?”
+One of the questions I ask clients when they are wrestling with what to do with an object is: “Does this ______(bowl, receipt, extension cord, bottle of sanitizer, etc.) help you to be successful?”
 Because success can show up in lots of ways.

 suc·cess (from dictionary.com)

-So, taking it one step further: "Does this particular space help you to be successful?"
+Taking it one step further we might ask: “Does this particular space help you to be successful?”
 Is it helping you make progress, or making things easier for you?
 If not, the next step is figuring out what would make the difference.
-Not just getting rid of clutter, but considering arrangement, colors, tools, lighting - everything that can make a space, and you, progress.
+Not just getting rid of clutter, but considering arrangement, colors, tools, lighting, your physical characteristics – everything that can make a space, and you, progress.